Darshit-V/Fintech-Url-Classifier/README.md

 5. Run the program

 ## Usage
--Open the Fintech-URL-Classifier application.
+1. Open the Fintech-URL-Classifier application.
--Enter the URL you wish to classify.
+2. Enter the URL you wish to classify.
--Click the "Classify" button to start the classification process.
+3. Click the "Classify" button to start the classification process.
--View the results indicating whether the URL is classified as fintech or non-fintech.
+4. View the results indicating whether the URL is classified as fintech or non-fintech.

 ## Contributors
 | Sr No. | Name               |  git-profile     |